beaker-project/beaker-project.org/dev/guide/writing-a-patch.rst

 -  For changes driven by a Bugzilla entry, the correct "Bug: NNNNNN" reference is present in the commit message (as described above in "Submitting your patch").
+-  For functional and testing changes (that is, changes affecting code, not just documentation), another core developer has already granted "+1 Looks good to me, but someone else must approve" based on the above criteria (this criterion may occasionally be waived based on core developer availability).

 Reviewers should also be looking for "missing updates": changes which *should* have been made, but are not part of the current patch.
 For